 PlayStation Portable (2007 and 2008)

 To commemorate the 20th anniversary of the Final Fantasy series, Square-Enix brought Final Fantasy II out of the vault once more for the release of Final Fantasy II Anniversary Edition.
-It is considered as the penultimate version of Final Fantasy II as it includes all the bonuses from previous versions as well as updated graphics and sound, a rebalanced combat system and two extra dungeons.
+It is considered as the ultimate version of Final Fantasy II as it includes all the bonuses from previous versions as well as updated graphics and sound, a rebalanced combat system and two extra dungeons.

 The iPhone version retains all aspects of the PSP anniversary release.
 The only main difference between the two versions is the method of control.
 Whereas the PSP utilizes digital button inputs, the iPhone version is controlled solely by its touch screen interface.